 We hiked a little more than a kilometre along the reservoir, before deciding to return in the direction of the parking lot, but this time following the trail that was moving away from the reservoir and deeper into the forest.
 At this point, the hike became a little less pleasant.
 From the minute we moved away from the reservoir, we were stormed by deer flies.

 The forest was pretty, but we were so busy chasing the flies and hurrying back to the parking lot that we did not really take the time appreciate it.

 And what about the swans?
 Before leaving the Mac Johnson Wildlife Area, I walked to the place where, according to the map of the area, the swan should have been.
-I only found the ruins of the cages that were used in swan restoration program.
-The program is unfortunately over, the area doesn’t keep a breeding pair anymore, and although swans are still visiting the place, I unfortunately did not see it that day.
+I only found the ruins of the cages that were used during the swan restoration program.
+The program is unfortunately over, the area doesn’t keep a breeding pair anymore, and although swans are still visiting the place, I did not see any that day.

 I will come back again, maybe I’ll be luckier this time!